Call for Papers

 Topics of interest include, but are not limited to:

 - Story Generation

 - Generation of Metaphor, Figurative and Rhetorical Language

 - Style Generation

 - Digital Literature

-They should follow the INLG submission format and length limits.
+Submissions should follow the ACL submission format and length limits.
 We are happy to accept both long papers, which will be given more time to present, and short papers .
 Check instructions at the INLG Call for Papers page.
-Dual submission with INLG 2018 is permitted, provided that authors notify us on submission, and withdraw from one venue after acceptance on the other.
+Dual submission with INLG 2019 is permitted, provided that authors notify us on submission, and withdraw from one venue after acceptance on the other.

-- Long papers are most appropriate for presenting substantial research results and must not exceed 8 pages of content, with up to two additional pages for references.
+- Long papers are most appropriate for presenting substantial research results and must not exceed 8 pages of content, with unlimited pages for references.

-- Short papers are more appropriate for presenting an ongoing research effort and must not exceed 4 pages of content, with up to one extra page for references.
+- Short papers are more appropriate for presenting an ongoing research effort and must not exceed 4 pages of content, with unlimited pages for references.

 Papers should be submitted electronically through the CC-NLG EasyChair submissions page.